Zofiówka Sanatorium: Construction

 The history of the old Jewish sanatorium starts at the beginning of the 20th century.
 Back then, the institutionalized treatment of mental disorders was in its infancy.
 In 1906, Polish-Jewish neurologists Adam Wizel, Samuel Goldflam, Ludwik Bregman and Adolf Weisblat formed the "Society for Poor Jews with Nervous and Mental Illnesses" (Towarzystwo Opieki nad Ubogimi, Nerwowo i Umysłowo Chorymi Żydami).
 The sanatorium's director was Dr. Stefan Miller.
 A year later, a donation by the philanthropist Sophia Endelman enabled the purchase of 17 hectares of land and in 1908 the first building of a new sanatorium was built by the association there.
 An important part of the treatment was restoring patients to society by enabling them to practice employment.
-Adela Tuwim, the mother of famous Polish poet Julian Tuwim, was admitted before World War II to the sanatorium's isolation ward, which houses its most difficult patients.
+Adela Tuwim, the mother of famous Polish poet Julian Tuwim, was admitted before World War II to the sanatorium's isolation ward, which housed its most difficult patients.

 Holocaust history

-In late 1940, the asylum fell within the so-called ‘medical zone’ formed by the Germans in the newly established Jewish ghetto of Otwock.
+In late 1940, the asylum fell within the so-called "medical zone" formed by the Germans in the newly established Jewish ghetto of Otwock.
 The institution was still working during the early stages of the occupation of Poland, but the conditions dramatically worsened.
 Almost 400 patients were sentenced to a slow and torturous death by starvation as part of the Nazi extermination Aktionen.
 Zofiówka ended its existence at the same time as the ghetto in Otwock.

 On the morning of 19 August 1942, the Ukrainian Trawnikis, supervised by the Germans, gathered the patients and hospital staff into the first pavilion, after which some 100–140 victims were shot on the spot.
 The rest were put on the Holocaust train to Treblinka along with Otwock’s Jewish population of 7,000.
 Only a few doctors, who managed to escape to Warsaw by ambulance, survived.
 Some staff chose to commit suicide.

 In 1943, Zofiówka served Germans as Lebensborn, becoming a charitable care institution.
 The facility also dealt with the forced Germanization of Polish children, tending to them until their adoption by German families.